Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Abstract

 \section{Abstract}

-Should dark matter (DM) axions be discovered in a haloscope, follow-up experiments will be necessary to break the degeneracy between the axions' coupling to photons and their local DM abundance.
-Given that a discovery would justify more significant investments, the present work assesses the prospects of ambitious light-shining-through-a-wall (LSW) experiments to target the QCD~axion band.
-Thanks to the excellent mass determination in haloscopes, we show how to design \hyperlsw, an LSW experiment with suitably aligned magnetic fields to reach a wide range of well-motivated axion models and to determine whether axions are the dominant form of DM in the Universe.
-In addition to presenting a concrete plan for post-discovery experimental efforts, we also briefly discuss complementary experiments and future directions beyond LSW experiments.
+Establishing the axion as the dark matter (DM) particle after a haloscope discovery typically requires follow-up experiments to break the degeneracy between the axion's coupling to photons and its local DM abundance.
+Given that a discovery would justify more significant investments, we explore the prospects of ambitious light-shining-through-a-wall (LSW) setups to probe the QCD~axion band.
+Leveraging the excellent mass determination in haloscopes, we show how to design LSW experiments with lengths on the order of \SI{100}{\km} and suitably aligned magnetic fields with apertures of around \SI{1}{\m} to reach well-motivated axion models across up to four orders of magnitude in mass.
+Beyond presenting a concrete plan for post-discovery experimental efforts, we briefly discuss complementary experiments and future directions beyond LSW experiments.